coderplex-org/learn/web-dev/Frontend/Libraries & Frameworks/Learn-React.md

 ### Tasks :

-* Create a BMI calculator component.
+* Create a BMI calculator application.
     - This should internally contain two components, inputs for height and weight.
     - Display the result in the BMI component itself.
     - We should be able to use it as `<BMICalc />`